Thorhian/pyThunder_Path/README.md

 without them and all of the other modern machine tools (lathes, EDM, grinding, etc), we would not be living in the world we have today.

+## Current Progress:

+    - Model and stock geometry are loaded as stl files, given by command line arguments.
+    - Rendering of the target model and stock geometry works
+    - Edge Detection and Edge expansion algorithms in GLSL are working
+    - GLSL Compute Shader for counting pixel types has been implemented
+    - GLSL Fragment shader for performing "cuts" on rendered images has been implemented.
+    - Added a small path example to cut around the perimeter of the image.

 ## The Method To The Madness

 In order to create an algorithm that is capable of creating tool paths that